-In Parts II and III of this book, you'll learn many different ways to create great-looking slides.
+In Parts II and III of this book, you discover many different ways to create great-looking slides.
 However, you don't have to wait until then to apply some basic style to your presentation.
-I've already mentioned that Office 2007 comes pre-loaded with a handful of professionally-designed themes that are designed to create polished presentations with just the click of a mouse.
-To apply one of these themes, just select the Design ribbon tab, then click the theme you want to apply in the Themes group.
-Figure 1-6 shows a presentation after a theme has been applied.
+I've already mentioned that Office 2010 comes preloaded with a handful of professionally designed themes that enable you to create polished presentations with just the click of a mouse.
+To apply one of these themes, just select the Design tab on the Ribbon and then click the theme you want to apply in the Themes group.
+Figure 1-7 shows a presentation after a theme has been applied.